Vincent van Gogh’s Iconic Sunflowers

-Gwen John studied art in Slade School of Art together with her brother Augustus.
-However, they were complete opposites artistically: on the contrary to Augustus, she lived a reclusive life and favoured introspective subjects.
+Gwen John studied art at the Slade School of Art together with her brother Augustus.
+However, they were complete opposites artistically.
+Contrary to Augustus, she lived a reclusive life and favored introspective subjects.

 During her lifetime she had only one exhibition at the New Chenil Galleries, London in 1926.
 She was little known and in her final years she lived virtually like a hermit.
-However, her brother prophesized that one day she would be considered a better artist than him.
-Is she?
+Her brother prophesied that one day she would be considered a better artist than him.
+Maybe it actually came true?